 Choquequirao vs. Other Inca Ruins

-The use of the lithic material of stone slabs and the decorative walls of the archaeological site of Choquequirao, present similar characteristics to the decorative techniques of the walls of the archaeological site of Kuelap and Pajaten of the Chachapoyas style, this for having been carried out by mitimaes brought during the government of the Inca Pachacuti.
+The mitimaes brought during the government of Inca Pachacuti used lithic material of stone slabs and decorative walls at the archaeological site of Choquequirao.
+These walls present similar characteristics to the decorative techniques at the archaeological sites of Kuelap and Pajaten in the Chachapoyas style.

 Routes to Choquequirao